dolthub/docs/content/products/hosted/README.md

 - [Using DoltHub as a remote](./dolthub-as-remote.md)
 - [Infrastructure](./infrastructure.md)

-More documentation coming soon.

-Check out these blogs for more details.
+You can also check out these blogs for more details:

 - [Launch Announcement](https://www.dolthub.com/blog/2022-05-18-hosted-dolt/)
 - [$50 Trial Instances](https://www.dolthub.com/blog/2022-10-24-hosted-trial-instances/)